 20 OFF 100.
 150. 5 25

-The first 2 lines are ignored and are titles.
+The first 2 lines are titles, and ignored.
 The INTVLS: Integer I8 are the number of intervals or bins on the histogram to use for the output file.
-SELECTC is character A3 and is either ON or OFF and either tunrs on the selective Julian day range and segment range between segment ISTR and segment IEND.
+SELECTC is character A3, and is either ON or OFF and either turns on or off the selective Julian day range and segment range between segment ISTR and segment IEND.
 If SELECTC=’OFF’, then all days of the simulation and all active model cells are used for this performance criterion.
 If SELECTC=’ON’, then JDAY1 (F8.0) and JDAY2 (F8.0) are the range of Julian days and ISTR (I8) and IEND (I8) are the range of model segments to evaluate the environmental performance criterion.
-Hence if JDAY1=100, JDAY2=150, ISTR=5, and IEND=25, then an environmental performance criterion is computed between JD 100 and 150 only for model segments between 5- 25.
-There is a blank line after this line.
+Hence, if JDAY1=100, JDAY2=150, ISTR=5, and IEND=25, then an environmental performance criterion is computed between JD 100 and 150 only for model segments between 5- 25.
+A blank line follows this line.

 TEMP/VEL VELOCTY VINCR VTOP TEMPC TINCR TTOP DEPTHC DINCR DTOP